adonmo/mobilitydb-sqlalchemy/README.rst

 Run the tests
 ^^^^^^^^^^^^^

 movingpandas is an optional dependency - but to run tests you would need it.
-So if this is your first time rnning tests, install it by running:
+So if this is your first time running tests, install it by running:

 .. code-block:: sh